wvdschel/number8/README.md

 1. 2x analog infrared distance sensors on the front
 2. 4x analog color sensors on the bottom, one on each corner of the robot, to detect the edge of the arena
-3. 1x digital pressure sensor on the back, to detect an attack from behind (this sensor is colloqually referred to as "the but-sex-detector").
+3. 1x digital pressure sensor on the back, to detect an attack from behind (this sensor is colloqually referred to as "the butt-sex-detector").
 4. 1x rotary encoder to measure our forward/backward movement

-Operation instructions
+Operating instructions
 ----------------------

 As per the contest rules, the robot operates autonomously during combat.
 The only operations a meatbag assistant should perform is to start the robot.
 This is done as follows: